-The curriculum at Post-16 is devised to enable all young people in Key Stage 5 to experience life in the community and, where appropriate, to access mainstream college in a supported way.
+The curriculum at Post-16 is devised to enable all young people in Key Stage 5 to experience life in the community in a supported way.
 Independent Living Skills such as simple cooking, learning how to do laundry and go shopping are developed as appropriate alongside skills such as travel training.
 The school organises a 'Moving On' event in conjunction with another local special school during the Spring Term to enable parent carers/advocates and young people to gather information and advice about possible post-18 destinations.